-Resource agencies issue most permits during the second half of the design phase.
+Resource agencies issue most permits after 60% design for design bid build projects.
 The timing may be different for Design-Build projects (or those using different contracting methods).

 Refer to the Design-Build Manual M 3126 for information regarding risks and strategy associated with environmental permitting of Design-Build projects.
 As the permits are issued, WSDOT reviews the conditions to ensure they can be implemented during construction.

 During the plans, specifications, and estimates (PS&E) phase, commitments from the permits are incorporated into the contract before advertising the project for bids (Chapter 590).